 3. Lack of Routine

-Getting into a daily routine where meals are eaten around the same time every day can help their body feel ready to eat at those times.
+Establishing a daily routine where meals are eaten around the same time every day can help the body feel ready to eat at those times.

-Why it happens: Seniors may forget to eat or skip meals without a structured daily schedule.
+Why it happens: Seniors may forget to eat or skip meals due to a lack of a structured daily schedule.

 How to help: Set consistent meal and snack times.
 Use reminders (alarms, phone calls, or a meal delivery service).